 Address: Main Street and Water Street, Bar Harbor, Maine

 8. Meet Friendly Locals in the Village Green

 The verdant Village Green acts as the heart of Bar Harbor.
 Home to the historic town clock and host to many of the town's open-air concerts and festivals (i.e. the Art Festival), the Green is the place to be if you're hoping to connect with an interesting mix of locals and visitors.

 Park benches are available for longer visits, or there's always the lush grass, which is perfect for an impromptu picnic furnished by a nearby restaurant or café.
 Have some work to catch up on?
 It's easy to do so in this beautiful spot, which boasts a free Wi-Fi hot spot.

-Insider's tip: The Bar Harbor Town Band performs free concerts here every Monday and Thursday night from 8 to 9 throughout July and most of August.
+Insider's tip: The Bar Harbor Town Band performs free concerts here, usually twice a week throughout July and most of August.
 During bad weather, they move to the Bar Harbor Congregational Church.

 Address: Main Street and Mount Desert Street, Bar Harbor, Maine

 9. Paddle a Canoe on Jordan Pond